Exactly Hittable Interval Graphs: Exactly Hittable Interval Graphs

-Now, we prove the other direction of Theorem \ref{thm:EHInterGraphs}.
-Let $\mathcal{O} = \{Q_1, Q_2 \ldots Q_t\}$ be a linear ordering of maximal cliques in $G$ (Refer Theorem \ref{thm:linord} and Section \ref{sec:canonRep}).
+Now, we prove the other direction of Theorem \ref{thm:EHInterGraphs}, i.e, an interval graph $G$ which contains no graph from the set $\mathcal F$ as an induced subgraph is exactly hittable.
+Let $\mathcal{O} = \{Q_1, Q_2 \ldots Q_t\}$ be a linear ordering of maximal cliques in $G$ (refer Theorem \ref{thm:linord} and Section \ref{sec:canonRep}).
 Let $H_G$ be the canonical interval representation of $G$ obtained from $\mathcal{O}$.
-We use the following notations in this section. \\
+We use the following notations in this section.
+We denote a minimum clique cover of the neighbourhood of a vertex $v$, which is formed by the minimum number of maximal cliques in $\mathcal{O}$, by $C(N[v])$.
+Recall that a clique cover for a vertex set $S$ is a set of cliques such that each vertex in $S$ appears in at least one clique.
+Note that such a clique cover exists.